MileHacker Logo

 Language & Translation

 English universally spoken.
-Irish (Gaelic) also an official language, used in Gaeltacht areas and on bilingual road signs.
+Irish (Gaelic) also a formal language, used in Gaeltacht areas and on bilingual road signs.

 Phrases Irish